 Improvements are stabilized by life skills classes in which participants learn new ways to make drug-free decisions during challenging moments, and then in which they learn a non-denominational moral code that restores one’s sense of right and wrong.
 By this point, a person is ready to create a new drug-free and alcohol-free life for himself or herself.
 With a new life, built from the ground up with an understanding of how and why to live an alcohol-free life, it does not need to take a daily struggle with cravings to live sober.

-To find out how these phases of the Narconon drug and alcohol recovery program can add up to lasting sobriety for you, contact a service representative at Narconon today.
+To find out how these phases of the Narconon drug and alcohol recovery program can add up to lasting sobriety for you, Contact Narconon today.